GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 **Prospective students**: I am always actively looking for self-motivated PhD students to conduct research in responsible AI (e.g., fairness, interpretability/explainability, and privacy) and reliable AI (e.g., robustness and uncertainty quantification), causal machine learning, and data mining in general.
 I'm also happy to work with self-funded masters and undergraduate students.
 Interested students, please email me with your CV and transcript(s).

 <h3>News</h3>
+- [07/2024] Invited to serve as a reviewer for KDD'25 and ACM TiiS.
 - [07/2024] Received a DHS grant as a Co-PI.
 Thanks, DHS!
 - [07/2024] Two papers accepted to ASONAM'24.
 - [06/2024] Invited to serve as the EMNLP'24 Area Chair.